kjswaruph/fossee-daily-progress/drupal-site-on-vm/Task.md

 # Update/add these lines

-#Configure keycloak to use MariaDB instead of H2
+#Configure keycloak to use MySQL instead of H2
 db=mysql
 db-username=keycloakuser
 db-password=your_password